justyntemme/vst3go/guardrails.md

 # vst3gi Development Guardrails

 Critical constraints for maintaining architectural integrity in development.
+Be sure to analyze the codebase prior to implementing new features in a plugin to ensure we are not re-implementing features in specific plugins that are already available in the library

 ## 🚫 Architecture Anti-Patterns (NEVER)